 - understanding what employers want

 - how to interview clearly and effectively

-If you are looking for work and would like to join us you can email Sarah on email@example.com or call 0800 328 0006.
+If you are looking for work and would like more information on the Job Club you can email Sarah on firstname.lastname@example.org or call 0800 328 0006.